 Lucky Star is all about Otaku Culture at its core.
 Because the main character: Konata Izumi is an Otaku herself.

-She’s even shown as lazy, not taking things seriously, and only being interested in games or anime.
-Like a stereotypical Otaku.
+She’s even shown as lazy, not taking things seriously, and only being interested in

 As you know, Otaku Culture in Japan is nothing like what you see in the west.